fletchgraham/ResourceSpyce/README.md

 print(RS.do_search('dog'))
 ```

-The above example would return the json response.
+The above example would print out the json response.